Finding a field in a Zariski-like structure: Properties of the group

 For $f,g \in G$, we use $f.g$ to denote group multiplication.
 However, since writing $f$ and $g$ as a tuple using $fg$ can be confusing, we write $f,g \da x$ when we mean that $fg$ as a tuple is independent from $x$.
 If we mean that $f \da x$ and $g \da x$ (but not necessarily $fg \da x$), we will mention it separately.
 By Theorem \ref{groupmain}, the group $G$ is Galois definable over some finite set $A'$.
 To simplify notation, we will from now on (without loss) assume $A'=\emptyset$.

 \begin{theorem} Let $\M$ be a quasiminimal pregeometry structure that does not interpret a non-classical group, and suppose that $G$ is a Galois definable group interpretable in $\M$.
-Suppose $G$ has unique generic type and the generic elements of $G$ are of dimension $1$.
+Suppose $G$ has unique generic type and the generic elements of $G$ are of dimension $1$ (with respect to the pregeometry induced by the bounded closure operator bcl).
 Then, $G$ is Abelian. \end{theorem}

-\begin{proof} Equipped with the pregeometry induced by the bounded closure operator (bcl), $G$ s a group carrying $\omega$-homogeneous pregeometry and hence Abelian by our assumptions. \end{proof}
+\begin{proof} The bounded closure operator bcl gives a natural pregeometry on $G$ (remember that by Theorems 2.75 and 2.70 in \cite{lisuriart}, the pregeometry obtained from bcl extends to $\M^{eq}$ and that the independence calculus is obtained from it also there).
+Since $G$ has unique generic type, this pregeometry is $\omega$-homogeneous.
+Thus, $G$ is Abelian by our assumptions. \end{proof}

-\begin{remark} It follows from Theorem \ref{abelian1} that if $\M$ does not interpret a non-classical group and $n=1$ in the group configuration (\ref{conf}), then the group obtained from the configuration by Theorem \ref{groupmain} is Abelian. \end{remark}
+\begin{remark} It follows from Theorem \ref{1abelian} that if $\M$ does not interpret a non-classical group and $n=1$ in the group configuration (\ref{conf}), then the group obtained from the configuration by Theorem \ref{groupmain} is Abelian. \end{remark}

 Next, we show that if $n=2$, then $G$ interprets an algebraically closed field.
 To apply the method from \cite{HLS}, we need a total, $2$-determined and $2$-transitive action.
 Since we only have a generic action, we have to make some modifications to get this.
 But first, we take a look at some properties of the generic action.
 In particular, to eventually obtain an action that is as wanted, we will show that the generic action is generically $2$-transitive (Lemma \ref{gentrans}) and preserves the pregeometry (Lemma \ref{pregsail}).